evanrich/Bluetooth-LED-Sign/README.md

 **Updates**

-* 2/29/2012 - Received set of controller boards from batchpcb, waiting on solder stencil to construct
+* 2/29/2012 - Received set of controller boards from batchpcb, waiting on solder stencil to construct.
+Updated wiki pages with board scans.
 * 2/28/2012 - Located and sourced set of LED matrix boards, sign is 1/12 finished and working so far.

 **Source code**